ferrywlto/theme-color-playground/README.md

 - Non-commercial open source projects
 - Contributing improvements back to this project

-### ⚠️ **Commercial Use**
-- Requires source code disclosure if distributed
-- Must maintain AGPL-3.0 license for derivatives
-- Contact for alternative licensing options

 ## 🤝 Contributing

 We welcome contributions!
 Here's how you can help: